Banana Fish: Plot

-Banana Fish is set in the United States in the mid-1980s, primarily New York City.
-Seventeen-year-old street gang leader Ash Lynx cares for his older brother Griffin, a Vietnam War veteran who has been in a vegetative state since a combat incident in which he fired on his own squadron and uttered the words "banana fish".
+Banana Fish is set in the United States during the mid-1980s, primarily in New York City.
+Seventeen-year-old street gang leader Ash Lynx cares for his older brother Griffin, a Vietnam War veteran left in a vegetative state following a traumatic combat incident in which he fired on his own squadron and uttered the words "banana fish".
 One night, Ash witnesses two of his gang members kill a man who instructs Ash to "seek banana fish" before dying.
 The two gang members tell Ash they were acting on orders from Dino Golzine, the head of the Corsican mafia in New York; Ash was formerly an enforcer and child sex slave to Golzine, having been groomed from a young age to become the eventual heir to his criminal enterprise.

 Ash begins to investigate "banana fish" but is impeded in this endeavor by Golzine, leading him to turn on his former patron.
 Ash encounters multiple allies and enemies in the course of his dual efforts to uncover the meaning of "banana fish" and dismantle Golzine's criminal empire: chief among his confidants is Eiji Okumura, a Japanese photographer's assistant who has travelled to New York to complete a report on street gangs, and with whom Ash forms a close bond.
 It gradually transpires that "banana fish" is a drug developed by an American military doctor during the Vietnam War that brainwashes its users; early versions of the drug were tested on American soldiers, including Griffin, which drove them to insanity.
 Its perfected formula has been acquired by Golzine, who intends to sell the drug to factions within the United States government, who in turn seek to use it to overthrow communist governments in South America.

 Ultimately, Golzine is killed in a climactic battle, his government co-conspirators are exposed as participants in his child sex trafficking ring, and all evidence of the banana fish project is destroyed.
 Ash comes to recognize the danger he exposes Eiji to, and reluctantly ceases all contact with him.
 Eiji returns to Japan, though prior to his departure, he writes Ash a letter in which he tells him that "my soul is always with you."
 While distracted by the letter, Ash is fatally stabbed by a rival gang lieutenant.
 He staggers into the New York Public Library Main Branch where he dies, smiling and clutching Eiji's letter.